ollyc2015/MovieListKoinRX/README.md

 ### Libraries

 The [Retrofit2](https://square.github.io/retrofit/) library was used to call the [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction) endpoints whereas [RxJava2](https://github.com/ReactiveX/RxJava) was employed to orchestrate the remote server calls.
-The
-[Glide](https://github.com/bumptech/glide) library helped with image display.
+Local database caching is handled by the [Room Persistence Library](https://developer.android.com/training/data-storage/room).
+The [Glide](https://github.com/bumptech/glide) library helped with image display.
 For dependency injection, the [Koin](https://insert-koin.io/) framework was used.
 To aid unit testing, the [Mockito](https://site.mockito.org/) mocking framework and [junit](https://junit.org/junit4/) annotations were used to setup and aid with configuration of the tests.

 ### Contact